lulusevignon-401-advanced-javascript/notes/README.md

 ##### In order to see the full list of notes, run following command:

 - All Notes: `node notes.js --list`
-- Notes in a category: `node notes.js --list school`
+- Notes in a category: `node notes.js --list myNotes`

 ##### In order to delete a note, run following command: